We are committed to extending and enhancing the lives of people living with blood cancers.

 About Myelofibrosis (MF)

-Patients with MF are typically treated with janus associated kinase inhibitors (JAKis).
+Patients with MF are typically treated with Janus-associated kinase inhibitors (JAKis).
 Unfortunately, the majority of patients become unresponsive to JAKis within five years, resulting in very poor overall survival prognosis.
-There is an urgent need for a drug that can extend survival and be taken by patients who become relapsed/refractory to JAKis.
+These patients have high unmet need for treatments that can extend survival.

 About Acute Myeloid Leukemia (AML)